 Accessibility means meeting everyone’s needs all of the time, not settling for meeting some people’s needs, some of the time.
 It means ensuring services, information and content can be used and understood by the widest possible audience.

-One of our priorities is leveling up the accessibility of digital public services in order to uphold the sixth Government Design Principle, “This is for everyone”, which means:
+As a governing body for accessibility, one of our priorities is leveling up the accessibility of digital public services in order to uphold the sixth Government Design Principle, “This is for everyone”, which means:

 “Everything we build should be as inclusive, legible and readable as possible.
 If we have to sacrifice elegance - so be it.
 We’re building for needs, not audiences.
 We’re designing for the whole country, not just the ones who are used to using the web.
 The people who most need our services are often the people who find them hardest to use.
 Let’s think about those people from the start.”

 In 2018, the government introduced new Accessibility Regulations to help make that happen, and improve the accessibility of digital public services across the board.
-GDS is responsible for monitoring them.

 The law is the law, and it’s certainly important.
 But sometimes people approach accessibility from the perspective of achieving a certain set of criteria just to ‘pass’ a standard, and that sort of misses the point.